 Professor of European Union Law at University of Cambridge

-Professor Catherine Barnard specializes in EU law and will discuss the impact of the move to assimilated law.
+Professor Catherine Barnard analyzes the impact of the move to assimilated law.

 Corinne Widmer-Lüchinger